Bloat in Dogs (Gastric Torsion)

 If bloat happens first, then the distended stomach is much more likely to twist inside the abdomen.
 If a full torsion happens first, then the exit and entrance to the stomach becomes blocked off.
 This means food or fluid cannot leave the stomach and it starts to ferment, producing gas and consequently causing the stomach to expand further.

 Gastric dilatation volvulus (GDV)

 The word gastric refers to the stomach, dilatation refers to the abnormal enlargement of the stomach, and volvulus describes the twisting of the stomach which causes an obstruction.
 In cases of GDV, the stomach expands with gas and twists on itself.
-GDV is a life threatening emergency for your dog, below we will discuss what happens in your dog’s body and why it is so serious.
+GDV is a life threatening for your dog requires urgent medical attention, below we will discuss what happens in your dog’s body and why it is so serious.